-DR and DME have these impacts, surely, but it is safe to assume that those impacts and associated burdens are more pronounced among vulnerable populations and those living outside of Canada's urban centres.
-And during the COVID pandemic, it is also safe to assume that the burdens and challenges highlighted in patient responses have only become more pronounced.
+DR and DME have these impacts, surely, but it is safe to assume that those impacts and associated burdens are more pronounced among vulnerable populations and those living outside of Canada's urban centres including in indigenous populations who face an increase risk of developing type 2 diabetes.
+And through the COVID pandemic, it is also safe to assume that the burdens and challenges highlighted in patient responses have only become more pronounced.
 As the number of people living with diabetes in Canada increases, more patients in rural communities will need options that are effective, that help them comply with treatment programs, and that reduce the psychological toll of the disease.